teyaberg/meds-torch-data/README.md

 ```

 Given this data, when we build a PyTorch dataset from it for training, with no task specified, the
 length will be four, as it will correspond to each of the four subjects in the train split.
-The index
+The index variable
-will also cover the full range of each subject's data.
+contains the list of subject IDs and the end of the allowed region of reading for the dataset.
+We can also see
+it in dataframe format via the `schema_df`:

 ```python
 >>> from meds_torchdata.pytorch_dataset import MEDSTorchDataConfig, MEDSPytorchDataset